sshark/thrillingbytes/Looking at A Monad Through An Example.md

 *The code snippet in this article is using Scala 3 syntax*

-This article uses these 2 functions as my example,
+This article uses these 2 functions example,
 ``` scala
 def div(a: Int, b: Int) = ???           // A
 def add(a: Int, b: Int): Int = a + b   	// B